I've been interested in fashion for many years and enjoy helping others find the kinds of clothes that help them look and feel their best.

 The most important concept of looking good in jeans is a good fit.
 First, choose a style and fit that truly fits your body type.

-Balance and proportion is the key to making your body look good in anything you wear.
+Balance and proportion are the key to making your body look good in anything you wear.

 Try on Lots of Different Pairs and Avoid "Muffin Top"